Collaborative Memory Boards for Funerals and Anniversaries

 • Core family contributions expanded by community additions

-Funeral celebrants consulted by the Institute of Civil Funerals recommend balancing structure with flexibility, providing enough organization to guide participation while allowing for spontaneous contributions.
+Funeral celebrants consulted by the Institute of Civil Funerals recommend balancing structure with flexibility, providing enough organisation to guide participation while allowing for spontaneous contributions.

 Digital Memory Board Solutions